diegomrtnzg/HandsOnLab/Empower your application lifecycle with containers and Azure with Azure Container Service (Docker Swarm).md

 \-----END RSA PRIVATE KEY-----
 ```

-The deployment will start to create and in a few minutes you will have it available.
+The deployment will start and, in a few minutes, you will have it available.
 You can continue the lab in the meanwhile the ACS cluster is created.

 You need to save your private SSH key because you will need it on Step 1.
 You also will need other data from the cluster in the next steps:
 1. User: is the field Linux Admin Username